nya3jp/tast/docs/overview.md

 a test runner.
 Bundles exist so that test code can be checked into other (probably non-public) repositories.

-The default local and remote bundles, consisting of Chrome OS tests, are named `cros` and are checked into the [tast-tests repository].
+The default local and remote bundles, consisting of ChromeOS tests, are named `cros` and are checked into the [tast-tests repository].

 Local tests can be included in a system image via Portage packages with names of